 When will I receive my loan funds?

-The loan disbursement schedule is available online for 2013-2014 and 2014-2015.
+The loan disbursement schedule is available online for 2014-2015.
 These dates are “ANTICIPATED” not guaranteed.
 Funds will be received in two disbursements for the loan period.
 A loan period may be the academic year which will have one disbursement in the Fall and one in the Spring.
 If the loan period is for only one semester, there will still be two disbursements; one at the start of the semester and the other half way through the semester.
 (Please refer to the disbursement schedule for the anticipated dates.)
 If you're a first-year undergraduate or a first-time borrower at our institution, you must complete entrance counseling and your first disbursement can't be made until 30 days after the first day of your enrollment period.
 To be eligible for the funds at the time of disbursement, a student must not be in a pre-claim status and must meet the credit hour enrollment requirement for their academic level.
 For the Federal Direct Loans students must have a completed MPN on file with the Department of Education, and a completed Entrance Counseling session prior to loan disbursement.
 Disbursement rosters will only be received once a week – every Monday.
 Once the funds have been applied to your account (click here to check your account), the Student Accounts Receivable Office per federal regulations has 14 days to issue the student/parent a refund from any excess funds received of the total bill.
 For more information on refunds, please contact the Student Accounts Receivable Office at (573) 681-5278.
 Refund information is also available online at: https://bluetigerportal.lincolnu.edu/web/financial-aid/loan.